560,000 MEN COMMIT SUICIDE EVERY YEAR.

 It’s also a statistic that you’ve probably heard before.

-Statistics like these are the very reason why men’s mental health awareness has improved so much in the past few years, but these very same statistics are also what’s causing many men to still feel unable to talk to the people around them and fully accept their emotions, despite all the progress in men’s mental health over the years.
+Statistics like these are the very reason why men’s mental health awareness has improved so much in the past few years, but we have observed in our community that these very same statistics are also what’s causing many men to still feel unable to talk to the people around them and fully accept their emotions, despite all the progress in men’s mental health over the years.
 Why?

 Awareness ≠ Action.